How to automate load tests with Gatling

 Note:

-If you want to learn more about what and why it is important to load test your application, please see this blogpost from Peter Dukta (Gatling), you will find everything you want.
+If you want to learn more about what and why it is important to load test your application, please see this blog post from Peter Dukta (Gatling), you will find everything you want.

 Gatling and load tests